3.4: Using Source Text: Quoting, Paraphrasing, and Summarizing

 - “. . . ,” writes Eva Hess, “. . .”

-- Block-quote sparingly if at all: In rare circumstances, you may want to quote a few sentences or even a paragraph at length if it’s important to represent every single word.
+In rare circumstances, you may want to quote a few sentences or even a paragraph at length if it’s important to represent every single word.
 If so, the convention is to tab the passage in on both the left and right, not use quotation marks at all, set up the quotation with a signal phrase or sentence ending with a colon, and place the in-text citation following the final period of the block quotation.
 Consider the following example:

 Students frequently overuse direct quotation [when] taking notes, and as a result they overuse quotations in the final [research] paper.
 Probably only about 10% of your final manuscript should appear as directly quoted matter.
 Therefore, you should strive to limit the amount of exact transcribing of source materials while taking notes.
 (Lester, 1976, pp. 46-47)

-- To avoid introducing spelling mistakes or other transcription errors, best practice (if your source is electronic) is to highlight the text you want to quote, copy it (ctrl. + c), and paste it (ctrl. + v) into your document so that it matches the formatting of the rest of your document (i.e., with the same font type, size, etc.).
-To match the formatting, use the Paste Options drop-down menu that appears beside pasted text as soon as you drop it in and disappears as soon as you perform any operation other than clicking on the drop-down menu.
+Don’t misquote by editing the source text on purpose or fouling up a transcription accidentally.
+Quotation requires the exact transcription of the source text, which means writing the same words in the same order in your document as you found them in the original.
+To avoid introducing spelling mistakes or other transcription errors, best practice (if your source is electronic) is to highlight the text you want to quote, copy it (Ctrl + C), and paste it (Ctrl + V) into your document and ensure that it matches the formatting of the rest of your document (i.e., with the same font type, size, etc.).
+To match the formatting, use the Paste Options drop-down menu that appears beside pasted text as soon as you drop it in and disappears as soon as you perform any operation other than clicking on the drop-down menu, or just type Alt + V.

 - Though many people mistakenly refer to parentheses ( ) as “brackets,” brackets are squared [ ] and are used mainly to indicate changes to quoted words, whereas parentheses follow the quotation and mark off the citation.
 If you were to clarify and streamline the final sentence of the block quotation a few points above, for instance, you could say something like: Lester (1976) recommended “limit[ing] the amount of exact transcribing . . . while taking notes” (p.
 47).
-Here, the verb “limit” in the source text needs to be converted into its participle form (having an -ing ending) to follow the past-tense verb in the sentence framing the quotation grammatically.
+Here, the verb “limit” in the source text needs to be converted into its participle form (having an -ing ending) to correctly follow the past-tense verb in the sentence framing the quotation.
 Sneakily adding the “ing” to “limit” without using brackets would be misquotation because “limiting” appears nowhere in the original.

 - Capitalize as in the original, even if it seems strange to start a quotation with a capital (because it was the first word in the original) though it’s no longer the first word because it follows a signal phrase in your sentence.
-See the example in the point above, for instance.
+See the example in the block quotation immediately above, for instance.

 3.4.2: Paraphrasing Sources